Skip to main content

 Earlier in the day, City of Calgary road crews were preparing for the snowfall.

-"Before and during snowfall our crews work around the clock, preparing equipment and materials, applying anti-icing agents to potential trouble spots like bridge decks and focusing on maintaining safe conditions on Calgary's busiest routes per the city's priority snow plan," said Calgary's mobility spokesperson Chris McGeachy.
+"Before and during snowfall, our crews work around the clock, preparing equipment and materials, applying anti-icing agents to potential trouble spots like bridge decks and focusing on maintaining safe conditions on Calgary's busiest routes per the city's priority snow plan," said Calgary's mobility spokesperson Chris McGeachy.

 The city's busiest roads will be attended to first, he said.

-In the meantime, the city is reminding drivers to be prepared before they head out on the road, monitoring conditions and driving with caution.
+The city is reminding drivers to be prepared before they head out on the road, monitoring conditions and driving with caution.

 "Know your route and expect there could be unexpected delays," McGeachy said.